tkem/mopidy-internetarchive/docs/config.rst

    The cache time-to-live in seconds.

+.. confval:: internetarchive/retries

+   The maximum number of retries each HTTP connection should attempt.

 .. confval:: internetarchive/timeout

-   The request timeout in seconds for HTTP requests to the Internet Archive.
+   The timeout in seconds for HTTP requests to the Internet Archive.

 .. _sortorder: